TorGUIDE/TorGUIDE/docs/index.md

 # What are hidden services?

 Hidden services are accessible only within Tor network.
 Their domain names end with .onion.
 They are not indexed by any public search engine.
 The only way to enter .onion sites is to know equal address.
-You can find some example links in table above.
+You can find some example [deep web links](https://github.com/TorGUIDE) in table above.

 # How to find hidden services

-There are many link lists, wikis and catalogues where you can find addresses to .onion sites.
+There are many tor link lists, wikis and catalogues where you can find addresses to .onion sites.
 There are also many link lists in clearnet but majority of them is not updated and most links do not work.
 It’s standard that hidden services work for small amount of time and dissappear forever.

 This github pages are maintained by voluteers, that makes this page get updated more often - to provide better access to information:
 [Tor links 2023](https://github.com/TorGUIDE)